ovh/docs/pages/platform/databases/mirrormaker_01_capabilities/guide.en-gb.md

 - `UK` (London, United Kingdom)
 - `WAW` (Warsaw, Poland)

-Kafka nodes have to be in the same region.
+Kafka MirrorMaker nodes have to be in the same region.
 Multi-AZ is currently not supported.

 ### Kafka versions

 The Public Cloud Databases offer supports the following Kafka versions:

-- Kafka 2.8
-- Kafka 3.0
+- Kafka MirrorMaker 2.0

 You can folllow Kafka Release Cycle on their official page : <https://kafka.apache.org/downloads>